Key Takeaways About Weed Measurements

 A half-ounce of marijuana

 We go from quarters to halves.
 A half of marijuana is double the figures of our previous entry, totaling 14 grams or roughly 28 joints.
 Prices tend to run between $90 and $200 for a half ounce of marijuana.
-Be prepared to have ample storage if you pick up a half, especially if you aren't consuming that much as a newcomer.
+Be prepared to store it properly if you pick up a half, especially if you don't plan to consume much right away.

 An ounce of marijuana